Kids will have fun reading Cold Lady Who Swallowed Some Snow while doing this fun Cut & Paste Sequencing Activity.

 Kindergarten Winter Cut & Paste Activity

-- As you read the story aloud, add each item to her stomach as she swallows them in the book.
+- As you read there was an old lady who swallowed a snowflake story aloud, add each item to her stomach as she swallows them in the book.

 - Add the items to her stomach in alphabetical order.